ipleiria-ciic/adversarial-dcgan/README.md

-# A Study on the Effectiveness of an Adversarial DCGAN
+# A Study on the Effectiveness of DCGAN-based Adversarial Attacks

 ---